mberakoc/ctring/README.md

 Ctring is a C library created for string manipulation.
 * __Mutable:__ The most robust aspect of this library is its mutability.
 With this feature, changing a string or adding substrings before or after it is very easy.
 And this method gives the programmer a lot of flexibility.
 * __Brand New Declaration:__ Creating a string in C nowadays can be really complicated without any interface.
 Ctring deals with this problem in a very delicate way.
-* __Miscellaneous and Plenty Functions:__ Reversing a string, finding a substring into another string or even converting uniquely defined string structure to a character array.
+* __Miscellaneous and Plenty Functions:__ Reversing a string, finding a substring in another string or even converting uniquely defined string structure to a character array.
 All of them defined in this minimal yet powerful library.
 # Installation
 * String can be installed from [MediaFire](http://www.mediafire.com/file/24zxio83teutlmi/ctring.h/file)
 * Or you can download it from the [website](http://127.0.0.1:5500/template/).